Contributed by Veronica Castelo

 Looking to cool off?
 Don't miss Austin's beloved Barton Springs Pool - a natural spring-fed watering hole that's 3 acres in size and a constant 68-degrees.
 If you prefer marked lanes, head to Deep Eddy.
 It's the oldest swimming pool in Texas with a shallow area perfect for the kids.
 During summer months, check out Splash Party Movie Nights - where family-friendly movies like Indiana Jones and the Last Crusade and Disney's Tangled are screened.

 A ride on the Zilker Zephyr is another fun activity for the kids.
 This miniature train takes you and your family on a tour of Barton Creek and Lady Bird Lake.
 Make sure to wave at all the locals you see along your trip.
 We love that!

 If you want a true tour of the city consider hopping on a segway.
-SegCity Segway Toursoffer guided trips from Sixth Street to the State Capitol with several stops along the way.
-You'll learn interesting facts about Austin including the story behind the hundreds of bats that fly out of Congress Avenue Bridge each night - another outdoor family friendly activity unique to Austin and worth exploring.
-Best of all - it's free!
+SegCity Segway Tours offer guided trips from Sixth Street to the State Capitol with several stops along the way.
+You'll learn interesting facts about Austin including the story behind the hundreds of bats that fly out of Congress Avenue Bridge each night - another outdoor family friendly activity unique to Austin and worth exploring from late spring to early fall.
+Best of all - the bats are free to experience!

 Whether it's a boat cruise on Lake Austin, a stroll along Lady Bird Lake, or a SegCity Tour, make sure "fun outdoors" makes it on your Austin itinerary.